michelin/kafkactl/README.md

   -V, --version              Print version information and exit.
 ```

-- **--group** is one of your consumer group to reset.
+- `--group`: This option specifies one of your consumer group to reset.
-- **--topic/--all-topics** is a given topic or all the topics to reset.
+- `--topic/--all-topics`: This option specifies a given topic or all the topics to reset.
-- **method** can be: --to-earliest, --to-latest, --to-offset, --to-datetime, --shift-by
+- `method`: This option specifies the reset method, which can be `--to-earliest`, `--to-latest`, `--to-offset`, `--to-datetime`, `--shift-by`.

 Example(s):